-Based upon our current expectations, we believe that our existing capital resources, including the net proceeds from our sales of common stock and senior convertible notes and the new loan arrangement with our principal stockholder, will enable us to continue planned operations through the third quarter of 2009.
+Based upon our current expectations, we believe that our existing capital resources, including the loan arrangement with our principal stockholder, will enable us to continue planned operations through the fourth quarter of 2009.
 However, we cannot assure you that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
 Accordingly, we plan to raise additional capital, either through the sale of equity and/or debt securities, a strategic business collaboration or the establishment of other funding facilities, in order to continue the development and commercialization of our Technosphere Insulin System and other product candidates and to support our other ongoing activities.
 The amount of additional funds we need will depend on a number of factors, including:

-- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing our Technosphere Insulin System or our other product candidates;

-- the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; and - the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities.
+- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing our Technosphere Insulin System or our other product candidates: - the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - · the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities; and - the costs of performing additional clinical studies to demonstrate safety and efficacy if our current studies do not deliver results sufficient for FDA approval and commercialization.